Legal

 4.5 Data Subject Rights

 Taking into account the nature of the Processing, the Processor shall assist the Controller, by appropriate technical and organizational measures and insofar as possible, in fulfilling the Controller’s obligation to respond to requests from Data Subjects exercising their rights under Applicable Data Protection Law.
 Such assistance may include providing access to, rectification of, or deletion of Personal Data, to the extent such data is within the Processor’s systems.
+The Service provides self-service tools for the common cases: contact search and export, contact deletion, attribute correction, and the hosted unsubscribe page.

 4.6 Assistance with Compliance